thebigcrafter/KygekWhitelistKick/README.md

 - Automatic plugin update checker on server startup
 - Missing configuration file detection

-# How to Install
+# ⬇️ Installation

 1. Download the latest version (It is recommended to always download the latest version for the best experience, except you're having compatibility issues).
 2. Place the `KygekWhitelistKick.phar` file into the `plugins` folder.
 3. Restart the server.
 4. Done!

-# Commands & Permissions
+# 📜 Commands & Permissions

 **Note:** KygekWhitelistKick uses commands by default.
 To switch to form mode, set `mode` in `config.yml` to `form`.
 After switching, execute `/whitelistkick` to open KygekWhitelistKick form.